RRazavi73/PhD-RRazavi-OCT-Denoising/README.md

-# PhD-RRazavi-OCT-Denoising

-## Study of Atomic Representation: Combining Appropriate Atoms for OCT Images
+# Study of Atomic Representation: Combining Appropriate Atoms for OCT Images

-You can find the datasets used in the paper in the datasets folder.
+You can find the datasets used in the paper in the different dataset folders.

 In case of using the skin dataset and our codes please cite our paper.

-We test our proposed method on other three datasets which need to be cited from the original papers as in our paper.
+The other three datasets (or a selection of the data) are barrowed from other papers.
+The original papers are cited in our paper.